6 min read

 Hot Module Replacement for Everything

-Rari's HMR works for both client and server components.
-Change a server component and see it update instantly—no full page reload, no lost state.
+rari's HMR works for both client and server components.
+Change a server component and see it update instantly, without a full page reload or lost state.

 TypeScript by Default